St. Patrick’s Day is on March 17 and all week there are Irish celebrations including Vancouver’s CelticFest, parties at pubs and other Irish events.

 2020 Calendar of St. Patrick’s Events

 Below is a listing of some of the many events that were scheduled to take place to celebrate St. Patrick’s Day during the week in and around Vancouver in 2020.
+Future years will likely be comparable.

 Saturday (March 7th, 2020) Events